AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

 * Keeping track of how many pairing hours premium F2F and Plus members have left
 * Supporting batch payments

 I was pleased to have made the admin changes to the DB.
 The Google Hangout API issue underlines the importance of working in small steps.
-We're feeling our way with CraftAcademy collaboration.
+We're feeling our way with the CraftAcademy collaboration.
 The number of CraftAcademy graduates getting Premium membership bundled with their bootcamp experience could explode, or could stay at steady state, or even drop off.
 It would be inexpedient to invest enormous engineering effort on functionality and extending the domain model until it's clear which way that goes.
 In the meantime we need to keep knocking off small improvements.
-CraftAcademy SouthAfrica were saying they'd really like to make batch payments in credit card.
+CraftAcademy South Africa were saying they'd really like to make batch payments in credit card.
 Another feature.
-We just had our first successful Paypal payment (7 day free trial for first paypal premium member ending).
+We just had our first successful PayPal payment (7 day free trial for first PayPal Premium member ending).
 Naturally we shouldn't just implement every feature that every user asks for.
 We've got to prioritise those that overlap and give us more bang for the buck.

 I asked Michael what he'd like to work on and he said the "manual setting of YouTube links".
 We had another AV member join the hangout and tell us that was important for her project.
 It made particular sense as it was a feature that would make our events more agnostic in terms of the video recording link.
 We did a quick scrum and Michael drove on that feature.
 Michael threw up a new feature, and we hammered at the EventInstances controller to see if we could provide a mechanism to manually update the video link for an EventInstance.
 Things got a bit sticky.
 I was torn a little between refactoring the Cucumber steps and getting things done.
 I encouraged Michael as driver to take the route he thought best.
 He left the background EventInstance generation steps alone, but tried some simpler versions for the individual scenario steps.
 That didn't go smoothly and we saw why the original test writers had gone for executing triggers rather than pure Capybara clicks when things were getting stuck on overlapping CSS elements.